-When specifying a recognition area, you can click:
+When defining the recognition area, you can click:

-- Clear to remove all selections and select new areas for LPR - Undo to revert to your last saved recognition area
+- Clear to remove all selections and define a new area. - Undo to revert to your last saved selection.

-After changing the settings for your LPR camera, validate your configuration (see Validate configuration on page 42) to check if the system recognizes license plates as well as expected.
+After changing your LPR camera settings, click Validate configuration to check if license plates are recognized as expected.